 Community Before Art

-Arts always have a place in the community, but it is too often that artists decide the community should swoon over their art instead of the artist trying to fill what the community needs first.
-If artists first understand what a group or community needs there is a better chance for any project to be more sustainable.
+Our viewpoint is that the arts always have a place in community, but that artists should find a way to meet its needs, rather than asking community members to simply swoon over their art.
+If artists first understand what a group or community needs, there is a better chance for their project to be more successful and sustainable.

 The most recently finished project in community development was the George Daily Auditorium's production of Home Again, a project funded through the Iowa Arts Council with an Arts Build Communities Grant.
 Home Again collected stories and photos from Mahaska County and organized them into an original variety show that shared county history.
 The project ran for an entire year (June 2017-June 2018) and culminated with the production in the middle of June.